SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 I open the door to Pinkie's room and trot inside.

-"Hi, Dashie," Pinkie says to me.
+"Hi Dashie," Pinkie says to me.

 "Hey, I'm bored, wanna do something?"